geeked-anshuk666/Identity-Reconciliation-Service/DEVELOPMENT.md

 source venv/bin/activate
 ```

-### 3. Install Dependencies
+### 3. Install the Dependencies

 ```bash
 pip install -r requirements.txt
 ```

-### 4. Set Up Environment Variables
+### 4. Environment Variables

-Copy the example environment file and modify as needed:
+Copy the example environment file and tweak it as needed:

 ```bash
 # On Windows: